nculwell/MathStudy/CS.md

   and computational complexity, devoting 20-40 pages to each of these topics.
   It costs too much, though; for the price, you might as well buy Sipser's 2nd Edition.

+* Cormen, Leiserson, Rivest, Stein, 2009. *Introduction to Algorithms, Third Edition*

+  * Cormen, Leiserson, Rivest, Stein, 2001. *Introduction to Algorithms, Second Edition*
   * Cormen, Leiserson, Rivest, 1990. *Introduction to Algorithms*

+  This is the standard book on algorithms, and it's a big, fat monster: about 1000 large-format pages.
-  The standard book on algorithms.
-A big, fat monster.
-There are arguably better approaches for learning the subject, but most people will want to have this one in addition to whichever others they choose.
+  Currently it's pretty reasonably priced, though you can still save money by buying one of the older editions.
+There are arguably better approaches for learning the subject, but most people will at least want to have this one around as a reference.

 * Aho, Hopcroft, Ullman, 1974. *The Design and Analysis of Computer Algorithms*